revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

 Angular is written using TypeScript.
-But, browser only understand the JavaScript.
+But, the browser only understands JavaScript.
 We need to compile the Angular, so angular applications require a compilation process before they can run in a browser.

 </blockquote>
 </details>

 ---

-34. Have you heard of AOT compiler?
-If so, can you explain about it?
+34. Have you heard of the AOT compiler?
+If so, can you explain it?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)